Renumelb/Homework02/README.md

 - There is no minimum investment required.
 - It offers an automated saving application that allows individuals to save small amounts at a time.
 - It provides a Budgeting application that customers can control and use to set up Savings and Goals.
-- It matches users with a diversified portfolio of exchange-traded funds (ETFs) based on the user’s risk tolerance and investing goals using AI.
-(This explains the phenomenal growth in ETFs in recent times).
+- Using AI, it matches users with a diversified portfolio of exchange-traded funds (ETFs) based on the user’s risk tolerance and investing goals.(This explains the phenomenal growth in ETFs in recent times).
 - Digit also offers the ability to save for retirement.